emcooper/Quantified-Self/README.md

 # Quantified Self

-This project is the frontend of a single user calory tracking application built in NodeJS and Express.
+This project is the frontend of a single user calory tracking application built in jQuery and Vanilla JS.
 The backend can be viewed at https://github.com/emcooper/qs-backend.

 ## To Run the App Locally
 1. Clone this repo